A complex sentence is a sentence that contains an independent clause and at least one subordinate clause.

-A subordinate clause (aka dependent clause) is also a group of words that contains a subject, but this kind of clause cannot stand alone as a complete thought.
+A subordinate clause (dependent clause) is also a group of words that contains both a subject, but this kind of clause cannot stand alone as a complete thought.

-These guys need to be linked to independent clauses in order to make sense.
+These guys need to be linked to an independent clause in order to make sense.
 When we do this, we are left with a complex sentence!